edmundsj/hardsync/README.md

 - Add generated client-side code
 - Add "ping" default request/response to firmware + client code
 - Add "ping"-based auto-discovery of serial devices
-- Separate server and client implementations on both ends
-- Add Getting started flow for how to actually use it
 - Fix code generation so that it generates in the current directory, not the module directory.
 - Add example with how to override baud rate and device serial number
-- [DONE] Add "Channel" class to allow users to override baud rate, serial number
 - Publish package to PyPi
 - Set up CI for automatic testing and publishing to PyPi
 - Optionally have generated hardsync-side code reside in the hardsync library itself to avoid import / PYTHONPATH issues
+- Move generated arduino code into a separate user-defined `cpp` file.
+Maybe just put it in comms.cpp
+- Implement hardsync.ini file
+- [DONE] Add Getting started flow for how to actually use it
+- [DONE] Add "Channel" class to allow users to override baud rate, serial number

 ## Future (non-MVP)
 - Heavy post-decorating contract validation to ensure that it meets all downstream requirements